College of Social Work

 The Trinity Institute for the Addictions is an endowed social work institute focused on biopsychosocial approaches toward the prevention and treatment of substance use, abuse, and dependence across all domains of practice.
 To that end, the Institute is dedicated to advancing translational research with an emphasis on intervention strategies to address the effects of addictive processes on body, mind, and spirit.
 The scope of the Institute encompasses the conduct of etiological, epidemiological, and clinical research, as well as training and services that leverage evidence-based practices from the leading edge of addiction science.

-The Association of Student Social Workers (ASSW) is an organization of and for social work students.
-It is open to undergraduates as well as graduates, and participation by all is welcomed.
+The Student Association of Social Workers (SASW) is an organization of and for social work students.
+It is open to undergraduates as well as graduate students, and participation by all is welcomed.
 The association is a good vehicle for socialization into the profession and orientation to the College.
 It can be used as a channel for handling feedback to the school about the program and is an excellent way for students to get to know one another as well as to participate in a wide array of community service activities.

 The Phi Alpha Honor Society serves as a means of recognizing outstanding academic students.
 The society involves itself in fundraising and community service.